parafoxia/analytix/README.md

 Before you begin, you will need to have a Google Developers project with the YouTube Analytics API enabled.
 You can find instructions on how to do that in the [YouTube Analytics API docs](https://developers.google.com/youtube/reporting/v1/code_samples/python#set-up-authorization-credentials/).

-Once you've done that, pulling reports down is easy.
+Once you've done that, retrieving reports down is easy.
 The below example loads credentials from a secrets file, and gets as much information as possible from the last 28 days.

 ```py
 import datetime as dt